EmilHvitfeldt/smltar/docs/04_stemming.md

 <p class="caption">(\#fig:porterlanguages)Porter stemming results in five languages</p>
 </div>

-Figure \@ref(fig:porterlanguages) demonstrates some of the challenges in working with languages other English\index{preprocessing!challenges}\index{language!Non-English}; the stop word lists may not be even from language to language, and tokenization strategies that work for a language like English may struggle for a language like French with more stop word contractions.
+Figure \@ref(fig:porterlanguages) demonstrates some of the challenges in working with languages other than English\index{preprocessing!challenges}\index{language!Non-English}; the stop word lists may not be even from language to language, and tokenization strategies that work for a language like English may struggle for a language like French with more stop word contractions.
 Given that, we see here words about little fir trees at the top for all languages, in their stemmed forms.

 \index{stemming algorithm!Porter}The Porter stemmer is an algorithm that starts with a word and ends up with a single stem, but that's not the only kind of stemmer out there.
 Another class of stemmer are dictionary-based stemmers.
 One such stemmer is the stemming algorithm of the [Hunspell](http://hunspell.github.io/) library.\index{stemming algorithm!Hunspell} The "Hun" in Hunspell stands for Hungarian; this set of NLP algorithms was originally written to handle Hungarian but has since been extended to handle many languages with compound words and complicated morphology.\index{language!Non-English} The Hunspell library is used mostly as a spell checker, but as part of identifying correct spellings, this library identifies word stems as well.
 You can use the Hunspell library from R via the **hunspell** [@R-hunspell] package.